 – Try the finger licking Kapsalon

 This might be the most local food in Rotterdam, and you’re gonna find it in every corner.
-Be ready for a huge plate full of chicken or beef shawarma, fries, salad and a spicy sauce on top.
+Be ready for a huge plate full of chicken or beef shawarma, fries, salad, a lot of cheese and a spicy sauce on top.
 It’s juicy, greasy, and it’s delicious.
 It’s such a gigantic dish that Rob and I used to share one.
 Our favorite Kapsalon was at the De Cocosnoot restaurant, at Witte de Withstraat street.

 – Discover the flavors of Surinamese and Indonesian food